Hotel 1898 The Post

 38 rooms · Historic post office hotel · Ghent · Open year-round

-1898 The Post occupies a former post office overlooking the centre of Ghent.
+Hotel 1898 The Post occupies a former post office overlooking the historic centre

 From the outside, the building follows the rhythm of the surrounding architecture.
 Inside, the atmosphere shifts immediately.
 The transition is not gradual, but defined by material, scale and light.